Temple Moore

-Temple Lushington Moore (7 June 1856 – 30 June 1920) was an English architect who practised in London.
-He is famed for a series of fine Gothic Revival churches built between about 1890 and 1917 and also restored many churches and designed church fittings.
+Temple Lushington Moore (7 June 1856 – 30 June 1920) was an English architect who practised in London but whose work can be seen across England, particularly in the North.
+He is famous for a series of fine Gothic Revival churches built between about 1890 and 1917 and also restored many churches and designed church fittings.
 He did some work on domestic properties, and also designed memorial crosses.